Master of Business Administration and Engineering (MBA&E)

 University of Applied Sciences HTW Berlin

-NEW in 2016: Global Procurement specialisation
+NEW since 2016: Global Procurement specialisation

-In October 2016, we will launch the new specialisation option Global Procurement.
+In October 2016, we launched the new specialisation option Global Procurement.
 This new option allows MBA&E students to gain specialist skills in international procurement activities, including market and supplier analysis, organising procurement processes, negotiations psychology and game theory, procurement controlling, and procurement IT systems.
 The content is based on a survey among German industrial companies.

 Programme focus and specialisations